 Self-Reported Academic Record (SRAR)

 Some colleges require applicants to self-report their high school record and test scores rather than rely on high schools or testing organizations to submit them.
 Instead, 12th graders obtain a copy of their transcript from their high school counselor and enter the information into their college application.
-It’s important to keep information factual since most colleges will eventually check the official transcript, and the student will have to attest that all information submitted to the college is factual.
+It’s important to keep information factual since most colleges will eventually check the official transcript.
+Students will have to attest that all information submitted to the college is factual.

 Student-faculty ratio is a numeric figure that is calculated by dividing the number of enrolled college students by the number of faculty members at the institution.
-Low student-faculty ratios are often used as a selling point by colleges to demonstrate the high percentage of teachers related to the college’s size.
+Colleges often use low student-faculty ratios as a selling point to demonstrate the high percentage of teachers related to the college’s size.